qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ### Kubernetes

-You can use a ready-made [Helm Chart](https://helm.sh/docs/) to run Qdrant in your Kubeternetes cluster.
+You can use a ready-made [Helm Chart](https://helm.sh/docs/) to run Qdrant in your Kubernetes cluster:

 ```bash
 helm repo add qdrant https://qdrant.to/helm